 - Jennelle, of Uncommon Animals, is old enough to be Mina's mother and known for dating men younger than Mina herself.

-- An episode of Supernatural had twenty-something Sam being ogled and groped by a wealthy, lusty woman of 60+ years.
+- An episode had twenty-something Sam being ogled and groped by a wealthy, lusty woman of 60+ years.
 He was made intensely uncomfortable by her treatment, though he managed to avoid actually being forced into having sex with her.

 - Lily acts like this towards Decko in Seacht.